aleksei-berezkin/typique/README.md

 ### Classnames refactoring

 Because classnames remain constants in the source code, they may get inconsistent as the project grows.
-Laim provides tools for automated detection and fixing of inconsistent classnames.
+Typique provides tools for automated detection and fixing of inconsistent classnames.

 ## Performance

-On TS Server startup, Laim scans all TypeScript project files that match the plugin’s `include` and `exclude` [filters](./docs/Configuration.md), so startup may take longer in large codebases.
-During editing, Laim only re-evaluates changed files, which is typically fast.
-If you suspect performance issues, open the TS Server log and check records prefixed with `LaimPlugin::`.
+On TS Server startup, Typique scans all TypeScript project files that match the plugin’s `include` and `exclude` [filters](./docs/Configuration.md), so startup may take longer in large codebases.
+During editing, Typique only re-evaluates changed files, which is typically fast.
+If you suspect performance issues, open the TS Server log and check records prefixed with `Typique::`.
 Most entries include the elapsed time.

 If you encounter performance problems, consider: